 When seeking professional help for BPD, it’s critical to find a therapist with experience treating BPD.
 Also – and this should go without saying – any therapist you consider should be fully licensed and accredited.
 Licensure and accreditation for qualified therapists should be easy to find: if it’s not on their website or their bio, move on to another therapist.
 The last criteria for finding the right therapist is totally subjective: people seeking therapy should always trust their instincts.
 If the connection feels right, then trust that.
 If it doesn’t, then you should keep searching until you find someone you feel comfortable with.

-These online resources can you find effective treatment for BPD:
+These online resources can you find an effective treatment for BPD:

 Parents of teens can find a qualified professional in their area with this psychiatrist finder provided by the American Academy of Child and Adolescent Psychiatry.